 Of course, employee performance appraisal can be made easier, just like other tasks that a manager’s position would entail.
-One such aid would be letter templates, but it also pays to make sure that you have an understanding of how to write your performance appraisal letters.
+One such aid would be letter templates, but it also pays to make sure that you have an understanding of how to write your sample performance appraisal letters.
 This can help assure yourself that you are actually writing such letters properly, which makes communication with your employees easier.

 Of course, if you are to write any kind of document, then you would be required to have an in-depth understanding of the steps you need to follow.
 Aside from this being a vital part of a performance appraisal anatomy and a requirement, this is also a basic requirement for practically any kind of official letters.
 Such letters have very strict formatting, so it would be prudent to know these steps so that you can be certain that your letters adhere to standards.

 All official letters need to include a company letterhead.
 At its most basic, this can show the organization’s logo and name, which underlines the idea that the letter has to do with official business.
 This is something unavoidable as you would need this to reassure your recipient that your letter is genuinely related to the business of the company.
 This can have more practical uses in that you can list both your own and your recipient’s names here, which would make it possible to state everyone involved for future reference.
 This also lets your recipient confirm that the letter is indeed his.

 Be sure to list the specific employee’s name

 Of course, it would be absolutely necessary for you to list the employee’s name.
 This can make the task of delivery and storage considerably easier since the recipient’s name would be listed clearly.